 (2) Design and manufacture merchandise;

-(4) Negotiate vendor contracts for CMW and submitting for Board approval.
+(4) Negotiate vendor contracts for CMW and submit to the Board of Directors for approval;

-(1) Be comprised of a chairperson and two members appointed by the Board of
+(1) Be comprised of a chairperson and a minimum of two members appointed by the Board of

 (3) Ensure each nominated candidate has agreed to run;